rotundasoftware/backbone.viewOptions/README.md

 #### `view.setOptions( optionHash, [ optionDeclarations ] )`

-Sets the view's options from the values in `optionHash` as appropriate, given the option declarations in the `view.options` property (see below).
+Sets the view's options to the values in `optionHash` as appropriate, given the option declarations in the `view.options` property (see below).
 If a "required" option is not supplied (and is not already a property of the view), an exception will be raised.
 The optional second argument may be used to supply alternative option declarations, instead of defaulting to those in `view.options`.

 #### `view.getOptionNames( [ optionDeclarations ] )`